I decided to follow up on a previous post of mine Why choose to travel long term? by analysing another aspect of my future trip: Solo travel.

 Why, given the choice, would I deliberately choose to travel alone?

 The first point for me is freedom.
 Planning with my boyfriend made me realise that our trip would actually be about compromise.
-Being such different people (we had a 20 year age gap!), we both wanted different things.
+Being such different people, we both wanted different things.
 We wanted to go to completely different places and do different things.
 I wanted to stay in hostels, he wanted more luxury, I wanted to party across South-East Asia, and he obviously did not.
 I don’t think you should have to compromise for a trip this important and life-changing.
 Indeed I understand that you make small compromises in order to make your partner happy, but we were on complete opposite ends of the spectrum!
 Now… I get to go wherever I want whenever I want, and do whatever I want!
 It’s pure freedom.
 I’ll be able to have a completely lazy day if I want and not have to feel guilty, and likewise I can go somewhere I want without having to worry if my partner doesn’t want to do the same.

 To be able to force myself into awkward situations.
 When I’m with someone I tend to take a backseat when it comes to having to deal with anything.
 I let them sort out money, visas, where to stay, everything!
 When I’m on my own I’ll be forced out of my comfort zone and have to sort out everything by myself!
 Whilst this is a scary prospect to me right now, it’s also quite exciting.
 I don’t have much confidence in unfamiliar situations, but there’s no way to gain it unless I put myself out there and force myself to deal with it.
 If I was traveling with someone else, I know I wouldn’t have to force myself to do anything, and I’d always have someone there to fall back on which I would take advantage of.
 I want to get out of my comfort zone!